Here ends Part One .

 And his answer was avoidance or attack.

-And so when I caused the therapist to feel shame, or something I can't identify, my therapy become a continuation of the system I'd just escaped.
+And so when I caused the therapist to feel shame, or something I can't identify, by letting him know how I felt about him my therapy become a continuation of the system I'd just escaped.
 Almost exactly the same dynamic, I simply needed clear and open dialogue about feelings, about his feelings.
+And because he refused this I was stuck!

-So when Kit asked me if I was 'suggesting' (his word) that I could possibly be in grief at losing any hope that he might want our relationship to reconfigure - I spoke as if from Adult rather than be fitted neatly into a diagnosis of regression.
+So when Kit asked me if I was 'suggesting' (his word) that I could possibly be in grief at losing any hope that he might want our relationship to reconfigure - I spoke as if from 'Adult' rather than be fitted neatly into his concept of regression.

 And during this Kit felt...well what?

-Kit's memories of that threat to his reputation poisoned our sessions.
+Kit's memories of the previous threat to his reputation poisoned our sessions.

 And I was silenced.